abdel-ely-ds/immoAI-service/README.md

 ## About The Project
-This project aims to help you Search you dream house, do real estate market research using natural language.
+This project aims to help you search you dream house, do real estate market research using natural language.

 ## Requirements
 1) You need to have OPENAI_API_KEY, PINECONE_API_KEY, PINECONE_ENV.
 You need to create a file .env and put the keys there